How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The new chart or graph will be added to the Visualizer ‘Library’ …
+Your new graph or chart will be added to the Visualizer ‘Library’ …

-Note that each new element is given a unique ID displayed as a shortcode.
-As you will see very soon, this allows you to embed graphs and charts into your WordPress pages easily and quickly …
+Note that each element is given a unique ID displayed as a shortcode.
+As you will see shortly, this allows you to insert graphs and charts into your WordPress pages very quickly …

 Graphs and charts added to the Visualizer Library can easily be accessed by their type …

-After a chart or graph has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or delete it …
+After adding a new graph or chart to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …

 Visualizer Usage

-After creating a new chart or graph and adding it to Visualizer, adding it to pages or posts is very simple.
+After creating a chart or graph and adding it to the Library, adding it to pages and posts is really simple.

 First, create a new post or page (or open an existing one) …